CYCOGS® Brand Cyber Physical Systems (CPS), Internet of Things (IoT) consulting

 - Raise your embedded computer-controlled device to the level of a CPS system.

-- Implement an AI / ML based data control system for your CPS or IoT systems.
+- Properly implement an AI / ML based data control system for your CPS or IoT systems.

 - Select sensors and other hardware for your CPS or IoT systems.